atata-framework/atata.io/examples/index.md

 ## Custom Triggers

 * [Custom Trigger: Wait for Loading Indicator](custom-trigger-wait-for-loading-indicator/)
-  <br>How to implement custom trigger that waits for a specific element presence and then abscence.
+  <br>How to implement custom trigger that waits for a specific element presence and then absence.
 {:.link-item-list}

 ## Bootstrap